grwilson/WALinuxAgent/DELPHIX.md

   * Provide insight into the modifications that we made to the Agent, to enable it to work when running on Delphix.

-  * List the various tools and automation that has been created to help aid development, stability, and maintenance of the Agent.
+  * List the various tools and automation that have been created to help aid development, stability, and maintenance of the Agent.

-  * Provide basic, high-level instructions and/or tips for making modifications to the project; information that would be useful to new developers looking to work on this codebase.

-  * Explain how the Agent is versioned, packaged, installed, and executed on Delphix.

-  * Add commentary regarding any implementation details that pertain to pushing our modifications upstream.

 ### Supported Features

 The following are all features that are supported when running the Microsoft Azure Agent on Delphix:

-  * Setting the VM's Hostname
+  * Setting the VM's hostname
-  * Reporting SSH Host Key Fingerprint to the Platform
+  * Reporting SSH host key fingerprint to the Azure environment
   * Console redirection to the serial port
-  * Manages routes to improve compatibility with platform DHCP servers
+  * Manages routes to improve compatibility with Azure DHCP servers
-  * Configure SCSI timeouts for the root device (which could be remote)
+  * Configuration of SCSI timeouts for the root device

 #### Setting the VM's Hostname